ArturRSoda/Iniciacao-Cientifica/Working/README.md

 ```shell
 hpcac run-tasks
 ```
-**Note: The results produced by the tasks should be saved in the result folder.**
+**Note: The results produced by the tasks should be saved in the './result' folder.**

 # Publications